Andrew's Arsenal

 A friend of mine working at a music store phoned me after a kid walked in with it, trading it in for a "Bright Yellow Electric Guitar".
 I could never have afforded this instrument otherwise, so I was very grateful for the call as well as the "family deal" my friend was able to broker on my behalf.
 (It's a "Church" guitar, we argued!)
 While she's been around a while and isn't much to look at, she is my most treasured instrument.

-Since this one doesn't quite qualify as "vintage" Martin, I went ahead and hooked her up with some fishman electronics so that I could "plug in" at mass.
-This gives me the advantage of mobility (Not having to stand in front of a mic like a statue) as I jump around directing the choirs at mass, and the added advantage of being able to manipulate the sound, amping it up for the evening masses.
+Since this one, in my opinion, doesn't quite qualify as "vintage" Martin, I went ahead and hooked her up with some passive electronics so that I could "plug in" at mass.
+This gives me the advantage of mobility (Not having to stand in front of a mic like a statue) as I dart around directing the choirs at mass, and the added advantage of being able to manipulate the sound, amping it up for the evening masses.
 Maggie is my daily "workhorse" while Molly comes out for special occasions like weddings and funerals and on occasions like recording dates, when mic-ing the guitar is optimal.

-Rory is my '72 Chestnut Fender Telecaster electric guitar.
-I played it much more back in my Hillbilly Country Music days in CO but I whip it out here and there on an occasion like a Choir All-Star performance at the church Fair.
+Roary is my '72 Chestnut Fender Telecaster electric guitar.
+I played it much more back in my Hillbilly Country Music days in Colorado but I whip it out here and there on an occasion like a Choir All-Star performance at the church Fair.
 It's all original and, "All American" and of medium Fender Vintage.
-(Pre-CBS before '68 are most prized) Since I don't use it much I've been tempted to sell it lately, the upside being money with which to record the choir.
+(Pre-CBS, before '68 are most prized) Since I don't use it much I've been tempted to sell it lately, the upside being money with which to record the choir.
 The downside is that one shouldn't sell a vintage instrument in a "down" market.

 Violins/Bowed Strings: